octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/README.md

 For our project it's **a perfect fit for the `K` (crystallised Knowledge / markdown notebooks) bucket of Sparkle, and a poor fit for the heterogeneous-source / multimodal goals**.
-Adopting qmd is closer to vendoring a high-quality Markdown-RAG component than to adopting a platform.
+Adopting QMD is closer to vendoring a high-quality Markdown-RAG component than to adopting a platform.

 **Recommendation: monitor**, with a narrow **adopt-with-changes** path if we